codemonsters/abercrombie/README.md

 Pros:

-* Simple and completely open design with a very permisive license (GPL3 for the code and CC BY-NC-SA 4.0 for the 3D printed parts).
+* Simple and completely open design with a very permissive license (GPL3 for the code and CC BY-NC-SA 4.0 for the 3D printed parts).
 * Standard and extremelly simple electronics: mostly just two SG90 servos, one Arduino Nano board, a Nano sensor shield (or a perfboard) and a 9V battery.
 * Very easy to print: just a few parts of reduced size that don't need support material while printing.
 * Customizable: Creating new designs for any of his parts, but also because the chassis has connectors in the front area to attach any new piece designed by us.
-* Extensible: After soldering an Arduino Nano board the perfboard should have enough free space to add extra componentes: a buzzer, LED lights, an ultraosinic sensor, LDR resistors...
+* Extensible: After soldering an Arduino Nano board the perfboard should have enough free space to add extra components: a buzzer, LED lights, an ultrasonic sensor, LDR resistors...
 * It is a four-legged robot.
-And a bit clumsy, but also lovely and funny while walking.
+And a bit clumsy, but it is also friendly looking and funny while walking.

 Cons: